#1 tactic on how to get tons of traffic for your eCommerce with long-tail keywords and Product Filter

 - …and so on…

-- Premmerce Permalink Manager for WooCommerce is a plugin that makes your URLs shorter and easy to understand and navigate for Google crawlers.
-According to the Backlinko research, short URLs are much more appreciated by Google than the long ones.
-You can read more here – https://backlinko.com/hub/seo/urls.
+- Premmerce Permalink Manager for WooCommerce is a plugin that makes your URLs shorter and easier to understand and navigate for Google crawlers.
+According to Backlinko, Google definitely prefers them over the long ones.
+More on the research here – https://backlinko.com/hub/seo/urls.

-- WooCommerce Frequently Bought Together could be beneficial not only in terms of upsells, but also help you improve internal website linking.
+- WooCommerce Frequently Bought Together is beneficial both in terms of upsells and improvements in the internal website linking.